-Imagine yourself attending the Auguste Escoffier School of Culinary Arts in hip Austin, Texas, the vibrant state capitol, amidst the rolling hills and oak trees that line the banks of the mighty Colorado River.
-Known for its natural beauty, outdoor recreation, retailers, and restaurants, Austin offers a lively, thriving community in which to live, work and study.
+Known for its natural beauty, outdoor recreation, retailers and restaurants, Austin offers a lively, thriving community in which to live, work and study.

 Agricultural Learning Center

-The Agricultural Learning Center on our Austin campus is merely steps away from the professional kitchens.
-Students grow, cultivate and harvest a variety of seasonal fruits, vegetables and herbs to use in classroom.
-The Center is an illustration of our commitment to the farm-to-table philosophy, localism, seasonality, and sustainability.
+The Agricultural Learning Center at our Austin culinary school is just steps away from our professional kitchens.
+As a student, you’ll grow, cultivate and harvest a variety of seasonal fruits, vegetables and herbs to use in classroom.
+The Center is an illustration of our commitment to the farm-to-table philosophy, localism, seasonality and sustainability.
 Take a virtual tour of our Agricultural Learning Center.

 Austin, Texas Highlights: